 For many years, white has been considered the only appropriate color for ceilings.
 Gone are those days!
 Today’s decorators have become much more adventurous with color, with plenty of ideas and interest in working with any and every shade other than white.
 Let’s take a look at some ideas they’ve had for ceiling colors offsetting white walls.

-Generally, if you’ve got white walls, painting the ceiling a darker color will usually make the ceiling seem lower.
-Painting the ceiling a lighter color, on the other hand, makes the ceiling appear higher or the room appear bigger.
+If you tend to gravitate towards shades of white paint, it can be a little tricky picking out that desired pop of color for your ceiling.
+That’s because, generally, if you’ve got white walls, painting the ceiling a darker color will usually make it seem lower.
+Painting the ceiling a lighter color, on the other hand, makes it appear higher or the room appear bigger.
 Since you can’t get much lighter than white, and pretty much everything else is darker than white, most other colors will make the room seem at least a little bit lower.

 This needn’t discourage us from playing with color, however; after all, one person might see the room getting smaller while another one sees it getting cozier.
 Overall, it just means we should choose a room that already feels like it has a nice, high ceiling, so our darker ceiling color won’t make us feel like the room is closing in.
 Let’s dive deeper:

 Try some paint color swatches to see how the light in your room works with the color you’re choosing.
 Get a few colors to see which look best with different kinds of daylight, lamplight, candlelight.
 Are there large windows in the room to let bright cheery daylight in, or is it a more subtly lit room where certain colors would give off a quiet glow in the lamplight?
 The more light your room gets, the less “closed in” it will feel when you paint the ceiling a darker color.

 The same type of thing happens if your paint has a sheen to it.
 Will the paint you select have a reflective finish?
 This can offset a minimizing darker ceiling color.